 Another highlight on our list was the tunnels where oil was stored during World War II.
 The Oil Storage Tunnels are located beneath the cliffs of Darwin, just a short walk from the city centre and the Esplanade.

 In 1942 Darwin was bombed by Japanese air raids and 243 people lost their lives.
-After that, Australian made a decision to build bomb proof underground tunnels underneath Darwin city.
+After that, Australia made a decision to build bomb-proof underground tunnels underneath Darwin city.

 And of course, we had to end the day on the beach … Nell didn’t want to eat anything, only swim, and then… swim, and later on for difference – swim.